I don’t suppose I was made to fit in.

 My high school and young adult days passed by in much the same way.
 I was the proverbial “square peg in a round hole.”
-Thankfully, I met my husband who didn’t notice my mistfit-ness; perhaps it’s because he was just a crazy as I was.
+Thankfully, I met my husband who wasn’t bothered by my mistfit-ness.
+This is likely because he was just a crazy as I was.
 We made a very misfit pair: he, the pastor’s son, me the-girl-from-nowhere.
 I still wonder how that all happened, but, I’m so glad it did.
 Yes, I’m blessed and nearly 37 years later we are still together, serving God in Africa.

 I’m comfortable being out of step with everything that is “in.”
 In fact, I wonder if feeling compelled to be relevant or fit in to what is “normal” or “accepted” is a kind of trap laid for unsuspecting Christians designed to keep them from winning the world around them?

 Being a misfit has caused me to develop a tough skin.
 As an obvious foreigner in Africa (very difficult to hide my misfit-ness here for sure), I’ve often be told “You don’t understand the ways of the culture here.”
-As an American visiting Stateside from time to time, I’ll hear, “You wouldn’t understand how things are now in the West because you’ve lived too long overseas.”
+As an American visiting Stateside, I’m often told, “You wouldn’t understand how things are now in the West because you’ve lived too long overseas.”

-Being a misfit is my destiny and I suspect it’s a destiny most of us should share.
+Being a misfit is my destiny.
+I suspect it’s a destiny most of us should share.
 This world with all of its trappings seeks to hurt, not help us as we journey to our final destination.
 We are, all of us who bear the name of Christ, foreigners anyway (Hebrews 11).
 What are we looking for but a way to bring others with us on our journey?
 If this causes me to be a misfit, well, so be it.